Arthur Guinness II: Business succession

 The late 1830s was a time of transition.
 The family flour mill in Kilmainham was sold in 1838 on the passing of the Bread (Ireland) Act.
 The partnerships with his brothers had ended by 1840; His eldest son was a clergyman; and his second son, the third Arthur Guinness, had resigned in 1839 due to a brief affair with Dion Boucicault who was working as a clerk at the brewery.

 Thereafter his third son Benjamin managed the brewery from 1839 with the Purser family, with Arthur, by now aged 70, involved only with the larger decisions.
 On Arthur's death in 1855 Benjamin became sole owner of the business.
 In turn, his third son Edward would become the sole owner from 1876.

 Political views

-Arthur supported Catholic Emancipation from at least the 1790s, but not the Society of United Irishmen.
-On the approach to the 1798 rebellion he deplored both official and rebel violence, and assumed that the solution would be Catholic Emancipation with universal suffrage.
+Arthur supported Catholic emancipation from at least the 1790s, but not the Society of United Irishmen.
+On the approach to the 1798 rebellion he deplored both official and rebel violence, and assumed that the solution would be Catholic emancipation with universal suffrage.
 In a 1797 speech in Dublin he regretted:

-".. the strong measures at present adopted for the suppression and prevention of tumult and disorder", and he suggested: "The things most likely to produce this most desirable end are the total removal of the remaining barriers between us and our Roman Catholic brethren and a constitutional reform in the representation of the people in Parliament."

 The Dublin Catholic Board commented in 1813 that he and his brothers were: "..entitled to the confidence, gratitude and thanks of the Catholics of Ireland".
 In 1819 he is mentioned in a group of supporters visiting Henry Grattan.

 He was elected to Dublin Corporation arising from his selection as one of the four members sent by the Dublin Brewers' Guild, under the old elective system that was reformed by the Municipal Corporations (Ireland) Act 1840.
 He did not want to stand for election to the House of Commons, explaining to his son Benjamin that: